mythril-forge/vanilla-spells/spells/level-2/mental-barrier.md

 ***2nd-level abjuration***

-**Casting Time:** reaction (which you take when you are forced to make an Intelligence, a Wisdom, or a Charisma saving throw)
+**Casting Time:** reaction (which you take when you are forced to make an Intelligence, a Wisdom, or a Charisma Saving Throw)

 **Duration:** 1 round